johannsdg/johannsdg.github.io/docs/johann.md

 * Score -> Scenario/script of Players performing measures in order
 * Player -> Machine/Docker container that runs measures
-* Measure -> Specific action / single unit of action in a score
+* Measure -> Specific action/single unit of action in a score

 ### Example Score